-Do you have a dog with allergies?
+Do you have a dog, cat or horse with allergies?

 These allergens are real troublemakers.
-A perfectly content pooch can become itchy, inflamed, have an upset stomach, irregular bowel movements or a host of other issues in no time when an allergen is encountered.
-Unfortunately, just like humans, a good percentage of dogs develop some sort of allergy, this can become a mind field trying to find the underlying cause of what your dogs are allergic to and very costly visits to the vets.
+A perfectly content animal can become itchy, inflamed, have an upset stomach, irregular bowel movements or a host of other issues in no time when an allergen is encountered.
+Unfortunately, just like humans, a good percentage of animals develop some sort of allergy, this can become a mind field trying to find the underlying cause of what your pet are allergic to and very costly visits to the vets.
 Many experts believe up to 20% of all dogs will develop allergies over their lifetime and the typical time of onset is between 1 and 2 years.
 Itching, licking, biting, rubbing, chewing, and gnawing normally cause secondary infection if they keep scratching and biting the same area.

 One drug for itchy dogs that have normally been dispensed increasingly frequently in the last few years, on the basis that it was thought to be a safer alternative to steroids is Apoquel.
 The problem as we see it is that any medication designed to suppress the body’s natural, inflammatory pathways must also limit the immune system’s ability to fight off pathogenic organisms and protect against cancer to a greater or lesser degree.
 And so, we have always advised caution with regards to using any of these drugs preferring instead to help pet owners find natural solutions for easing skin problems and supporting the development of a more balanced, less reactive immune system over time.